plabani17/Assignment/ReadMe.txt

 -Inside Comment Class, change the FirstName and Last name in the FindElement lines for 	(xpath_dy,xpath_dy1, xpath_dy2) to the Logged in user First Name and LastName.
 Ex- Change [Plabani] to [<Your First Name>], etc.

 Running TestCAse:
-- Run the Test Suite from Testng.xml as TestNG suite.
+-Test CAse 2:Run the Test Suite from Testng.xml as TestNG suite.